 We sell seeds for many of the wildflower, grass, and shrub species in our catalogue.
 Germinating native seeds is often not as straightforward as with highly cultivated vegetables or ornamental species.
-The following guide will help you to be more successful at germinating your native plant seeds.
+The following guide will help you to troubleshoot native seed germination and increase your success with native plant seeds.

 When You Purchase Seeds